 Go Outside – Explore – Get Dirty

-Below are some great websites and iDevice applications detailing school holiday activities across all areas of Sydney.
+Below are some great websites and applications with school holiday activities across all areas of Sydney.
 All of the hard work has been done for you, all you have to do is choose where to go!

-Sydney Olypmic Park – Kids on the Park On this website you will find an extensive range of free and fee-based recreational, sport and adventure activities you can involve your children in.
-The program for the upcoming July school holidays can be found @ www.sydneyolypmicpark.com.au
+On this website you will find an extensive range of free and fee-based recreational, sport and adventure activities you can involve your children in.
+The program for the upcoming July school holidays can be found www.sydneyolympicpark.com.au

 iPad Apps for Children and Adolescents with Dyslexia and Dyscalculia